Investor Visa Programs 2026: Where to Invest

 - Golden visas are more passive.
 You buy real estate, deposit money in a bank, or purchase government bonds.
 You do not need to run a business or create jobs.

 Some programs fall in the middle.
 The key question to ask is: "Do I need to actively manage my investment, or can I simply park the money and wait?"
+For a closer look at the passive end of the spectrum, see our guide to golden visa programs.

 United States: EB-5 Immigrant Investor Program